Xavier Smith, aka, Mr. XL Smith, aka Coach X

 Again, I am very grateful for something that could have been worse.

 These three experiences were major turning points in my life and helped to shape the Xavier Smith you see today.

 A man who is not afraid of

-challenges contrast, who has faced his fears and lives each day with a sense of purpose, mission and gratitude.
+challenges contrasts, who has faced his fears, and lives each day with a sense of purpose, mission, and gratitude.